dreikanter/ruby-bookmarks/README.md

 - [gemoji](https://github.com/github/gemoji) — emoji images and names.
 - [rails_emoji](https://github.com/jsw0528/rails_emoji) — one more emoji gem for Ruby on Rails.
 - [Royce](https://github.com/MartinJNash/Royce) — a Ruby on Rails roles solution.
+- [YamlDb](https://github.com/ludicast/yaml_db) — a database-independent format for dumping and restoring data.
+It complements the the database-independent schema format found in db/schema.rb.
+The data is saved into db/data.yml.
+- [formtastic](https://github.com/justinfrench/formtastic) — a Rails form builder plugin with semantically rich and accessible markup.

+### Validation

 - [rails_param](https://github.com/nicolasblanco/rails_param) — parameter Validation & Type Coercion.
+- [email_validator](https://github.com/balexand/email_validator) — an email validator for Rails 3 and 4.
+- [validates_email_format_of](https://github.com/validates-email-format-of/validates_email_format_of) — validate e-mail addreses against RFC 2822 and RFC 3696 with this Ruby on Rails plugin and gem.

 ### Rack